pds-96/pds-96.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hey there, I'm Devvrat, a former ISRO Scientist, pivotal in missions like SpaDEx and Chandrayaan-2, now excelling in the business sphere at HCLTech.
 Leveraging 4.5+ years of experience to secure major IT and AI solution deals (~$60M+ RFPs) and translate complex technical innovation into market success.
-An XLRI MBA (Top 3) graduate with a foundation in Aerospace Engineering (IIST).
+My educational background includes a MBA from XLRI Jamshedpur (Rank 3) and an aerospace engineering degree from IIST.

 <i class="fas fa-download  pr-1 fa-fw"></i> Download my <a href="/uploads/PriyDevvrat_Resume_April2025.pdf" target="_blank">resume</a>.</p>